Towards an Adaptive Social Game-Playing Robot: An Offline Reinforcement Learning-Based Framework: Methodology

 \subsection{Evaluation Method}

 Unlike online RL, agents in offline RL have no access to the environment and therefore cannot interact to obtain cumulative rewards.
-For discrete state-action spaces, we evaluate policies by estimating the expected value from the initial state distribution, defined as $\hat{V}(s_0) = \mathbb{E}{s_0 \sim D} [Q(s_0, \pi(s_0))]$ \cite{paine_hyperparameter_2020}.
-To the best of our knowledge, this provides the most appropriate evaluation method in such settings.
-A high $\hat{V}(s_0)$ indicates that the policy is expected to achieve a large cumulative future reward; however, excessively high values suggest Q-value overestimation, which can result in suboptimal policies.
-To mitigate this, we define an ideal upper bound based on the desired episode length and the maximum expected return per timestep.
-For an episode length of 60, with $\gamma = 0.99$ and maximum reward $r = 1.0$, the upper bound is 45.28 (calculated using $\sum_{t=0}^{T-1} \gamma^t r$).
-Policies with $\hat{V}(s_0)$ exceeding this threshold are considered to be overestimated and are therefore filtered.
+For discrete state-action spaces, we evaluate policies by estimating the expected value from the initial state distribution, defined as $\hat{V}(s_0) = \mathbb{E}_{s_0 \sim D} [Q(s_0, a_0)]$ \cite{paine_hyperparameter_2020}.
+The intuition is that we want the model to estimate state-action values that are ``conservative" enough such that they do not excessively overestimate or underestimate, even if they are out of distribution (OOD).
+The ground truth from the dataset for each episode can be estimated as $\sum_{t=0}^{T-1} \gamma^t r$, where $\gamma$ is the discount factor, which shares the same value as the training hyperparameter with a value of 0.99.